sblantipodi/build_tools/README.md

 Flatak folder contains a build.sh script that is able to mvn clean, package, and jpackage, and build the flatpak locally.

 # Snapcraft
-Snapcraft folder contains a build.sh script that gets a deb package from GitHub and build the snap locally.
+Snapcraft folder contains a build.sh script that is able to mvn clean, package, and jpackage, and build the snap locally.